amplitude/amplitude-docs/content/collections/account-management/en/self-service-data-deletion-in-amplitude.md

 8. Click *Next* to move to the verification screen.
 If your task is set up the way you want it, click *Next* to confirm.
 9. Follow the instructions in the modal that appears and click *Delete*. **You can’t undo this action**.

-Go to the homepage at any time to view the statuses of all existing tasks.
+See the statuses of all existing tasks on the Home page.
 The speed at which Amplitude processes your deletion request depends on the current volume of requests.